Trusted WordPress tutorials, when you need them most.

 First, your CSS and JavaScript files often contain more information than is necessary, such as whitespace and developer comments.
 You can reduce the size of these files by minifying them, which makes them much faster to load.

 Another problem is that all of the images displayed on the entire page are being loaded, even if they won’t be visible until the user scrolls down.
-Lazy loading images can speed up your page load time by only loading the files that will be initially visible to the user.
+Lazy loading images can speed up your page load time by only downloading the images that are visible on the user’s screen.
+The rest get loaded as the user scrolls down.

 You can also lazy load videos and the comment section at the bottom of the page.